As in Sciencefiction

 In As in Science Fiction, nothing that unfolds is purely fictional.
 Through a fragmented, cinematic narrative, a series of surreal and abstract performances explore a young woman’s struggle between her desire for autonomy and social expectations.
 The characters, a mother, a tango dancer, and a man, mirror the stages of life between adolescence and adulthood.
 The forest becomes a space of imagination, hinting at the simplicity and harmony of rural life, while the city symbolizes new encounters and the complexities of independence.

-Salon, International Studies and Curatorial Program, Brooklyn, New York, USA (screening), 2010
+Salon, International Studies and Curatorial Program, New York, 2010 (Sc)

 Rome Independent Film Festival RIFF (?)